-Section 8.
+Section 7.
 Operations and Maintenance

 Vegetated facilities will be maintained by the private development.
-Operations and Maintenance requirements are included in Appendix F in conjunction with corresponding standard details for each type of facility.
-The following representative will be responsible for ongoing maintenance of onsite facilities: Dan Grimberg 503-641-7342.
+Operations and Maintenance requirements are included in Appendix E in conjunction with corresponding standard details for each type of facility.
+The following representative will be responsible for ongoing maintenance of onsite facilities: Dan Grimberg, Director of Land Development at West Hills Development, 503-641-7342.

-Section 9.
+Section 8.
 Conclusion

-The proposed Frog Pond Estates development will include a stormwater management system designed to comply with standards set forth by the City of Wilsonville.
-The proposed development will create 1.94 acres of impervious area.
-Runoff from impervious areas will be treated by LID facilities, including vegetated filtration swales and rain gardens.
-Flow control requirements will also be met by adding orifices at the downstream end of underdrain pipes to regulate outflows from the vegetated swale and rain gardens.
+The proposed Frog Pond Oaks development will include a stormwater management system designed to comply with standards set forth by the City of Wilsonville.
+The proposed development will create 5.31 acres of impervious area.
+Approximately 1.71 acres of the existing 2.54 acre Boekman Creek drainage basin will remain undeveloped and continue to drain offsite.
+Runoff from proposed impervious areas will be treated by LID facilities, including vegetated filtration swales and rain gardens.
+Flow control requirements will also be met by adding orifices at the downstream end of LID facility underdrains to regulate outflows from the vegetated swales and rain gardens.
 The BMP Sizing Tool was used to calculate minimum facility and orifice sizes to satisfy water quality and flow control requirements.
-In accordance with City of Wilsonville standards, the conveyance system was sized to convey the 25-year, 24-hour storm event with a minimum of 1-foot of freeboard between the hydraulic grade line (HGL) and the finished grade elevation.
+In accordance with City of Wilsonville standards, the conveyance system will be sized to convey the 25-year, 24-hour storm event with a minimum of one foot of freeboard between the hydraulic grade line (HGL) and the finished grade elevation.
+Otak conducted a downstream impact analysis on the downstream section of Willow Creek per City of Wilsonville standards.

-Section 10.
+Section 9.
 References